 Sending messages from your personal number means no one else on the team can see what you write to customers.
 It can be a little disconcerting knowing that messages are being sent that you don’t know about.
 Instead, using a business texting solution that centralizes all the messages means you can see every text that goes out and comes in.
 Complete transparency.

-Another issue that comes up with personal texts to customers is a lack of tracking.
+Another issue that comes up with personal text messages to customers is a lack of tracking.
 Texting is an excellent way to get your customers engaged with your content or promotions, but if you can’t track your success, it can be hard to know what you’re doing right.
 Again, using a centralized text messaging solution built for businesses gives you visibility into opens, engagements, conversions, and lifetime value.
-Without the metrics, your sales and marketing efforts will remain haphazard and not optimized.
+Without the metrics, your sales and sms marketing efforts will remain haphazard and not optimized.

 Lose control of customer satisfaction